pavedroad-io/roadctl/README.md

 |deployments|Manage deployment strategies for various environments|

 ## Output Options
 By default, roadctl outputs the results of a command as text.
 However, you can control that by using the _--format_ option:

     --format text
     --format json
     --format yaml

-## Note before you begin

-### SonarCloud Requirements
-PavedRoad utilizes SonarCloud to champion quality code in this project.
-Please set up your SonarCloud account and the following environment variable to take full advantage of the CLI:

-`$ export SONARCLOUD_TOKEN="#########"`

-NOTE: You can disable SonarCloud in the integrations section of your definitions file you don't need it.
+## Requirements Before You Begin

 ### FOSSA Requirements
 Support for FOSSA is integrated in the generated Makefile.